Do you know how much of your working day is spent looking for information in your inbox?

 In order to automate your outreach, you can use Gmelius.
-We are a collaboration platform that seamlessly integrates inside Gmail.
-Gmelius allows you to create, share, and send personalized email templates and automated follow-up sequences based on your recipients' interactions.
+We allow you to create, share, and send personalized email templates and automated follow-up sequences based on your recipients' interactions.

-To do so, first, install Gmelius and create an email template (read the full guide on creating and sharing email templates), using the "Label As" function.
+To do so, first, install Gmelius and create an email template using the "Label As" function.
 Now, whenever you select that template in your Compose window, the label will be applied automatically.

 Sequences can also be used as a more advanced automation feature.
 When creating an automated sequence, you can direct Gmelius to add labels at certain stages in the workflow.

 All of your email templates, sequences, and conversations sync in real-time across your entire team and all of their devices, so once you receive a reply, you’ll find the email under your chosen label.

 Once you create a label in Gmail, you can also edit its color, name, and visibility.